kiserm/vs_code_as_ide/README.md

-# vs_code_for_python
+# vs_code_as_ide
-There is an example on how to set up the VS Code IDE to use it for pythonic or LaTeX documents.
+There is an example on how to set up the VS Code IDE to use it for
+- python projects
+- writing LaTeX documents